 MESSAGE FROM THE CHAIR

 Thank you for your interest in the Department of Obstetrics and Gynecology at the University of California, San Francisco, Fresno campus.
-We carry on a proud tradition of excellence in medical education, patient care, and research dating back to our days at Valley Medical Center, the county hospital of Fresno County, where our independent residency accreditation began in 1954.
-UCSF Fresno is an academic program which teaches our trainees to practice evidence-based, state-of-the-art medicine ranging from advanced strategies for prematurity prevention in the Prenatal Diagnostic Center to robotic hysterectomies using our brand new $2.1 million DaVinci robot.
+We carry on a proud tradition of excellence in medical education, patient care, and research dating back to our days at Valley Medical Center, the county hospital of Fresno County, where our independent residency was originally accredited in 1954.
+UCSF Fresno is an academic program which teaches our trainees to practice evidence-based, state-of-the-art medicine ranging from advanced strategies for prematurity prevention in the Prenatal Diagnostic Center to robotic hysterectomies using our $2.1 million DaVinci robot.
 This is a resident driven service with dedicated faculty members who will be teaching you in the clinics, labor room, and OR rather than tending to laboratories or private practices.
 We are in the unique position of being the only full-service academic medical center in the entire San Joaquin Valley, making us the tertiary care resource for a nearly 42,000 square mile region.
 The variety of clinical problems cared for in our center is nothing short of amazing.

-But the UCSF Fresno experience is more than just taking care of patients and studying.
+The UCSF Fresno experience is more than just taking care of patients and studying.
 It is about learning and sharing.
 Because we are a relatively small program, there is very close involvement of faculty in teaching and mentoring, and residents have a special camaraderie that is unmatched in other programs.
 Residents do not hesitate to help each other on the wards, in the clinic, or on their research programs.
 Residency is a very challenging time personally as well as professionally, and we believe that it is through this kind of faculty and peer support that we can create the ideal learning and patient care environment.